Aline Wong

-Aline Wong (born Kan Lai Chung, 简丽中 in 1941) is a Singaporean sociologist and former politician.
-She went on to have a career in both politics and education.
-In 2001, she retired from politics, but continued to be active in the community and in education.
-In 2015, she became the first woman in Singapore to hold the position of chancellor, working at SIM University.

-Biography
+Aline Wong-Kan Lai Chung (born 1941) is a Singaporean sociologist and former politician.
+A member of the governing People's Action Party (PAP), Wong had been the Member of Parliament (MP) representing Changkat Constituency from 1984 to 1988 and as part of a PAP team, representing Tampines Group Representation Constituency (GRC) from 1988 to 2001.
+She was also a Senior Minister of State for Health with an additional portfolio of Education.
+Wong also led the PAP's Women Wing until her retirement from politics in 2001.

+After retirement from politics, Wong became an academic adviser for UniSIM starting in 2005.
+In 2015, she became the first woman named as chancellor of UniSIM and the first woman chancellor in Singapore.

+Early life and education

 Wong was born in Hong Kong in 1941.

 Wong studied sociology and worked on issues involving the way Singapore's families were changing and how women were becoming involved in different areas of culture and the economy.

+Career

+Academic career

 Wong started her academic career as a lecturer at the University of Singapore (NUS) in 1971.
 Wong and Vivienne Wee started the first gender studies class in Singapore at NUS in 1987.
 Wong became a fellow at the Kennedy School of Government in 2002.
-Wong became an academic adviser for SIM University (UniSIM) starting in 2005.
-In 2015, she became the first woman named as chancellor of UniSIM and the first woman chancellor in education throughout all of Singapore.
+Wong became an academic adviser for UniSIM starting in 2005.
+In 2015, she became the first woman named as chancellor of UniSIM and the first woman chancellor in Singapore.